-Our goal is to bring you Silver Star fiber-optic service as quickly as possible, but we must begin somewhere.
-Given the vastness of our serving areas in both Idaho and Wyoming, this multi-year project may take some time to get to you.
+Our goal is to bring Silver Star fiber-optic service to qualified locations as quickly as possible.
+Given the vastness of our serving areas in both Idaho and Wyoming, this multi-year project to expand fiber may take some time to get to you.
+Our initial fiber build-out plan was expected to take 10 years (starting in 2019) but fortunately we have condensed that timeline to just 5 years with the goal of being complete in 2025.

-The areas where we will build out fiber will be known as “Fiberhoods.”
-Some Fiberhoods will take longer to get to than others due to obligations we have to the FCC (Federal Communications Commission) to deliver fiber service to specific areas within a given year.
+The areas where we will build out fiber are known as “Fiberhoods.”
+Some Fiberhoods will take longer to get to than others due to obligations we have to the FCC (Federal Communications Commission) to deliver fiber service to specific areas within a given timeframe.

 We want to know if you are as excited as we are!

-Before the construction process, we spend a great deal of time developing a construction plan for your community, including working with local government on permitting and other matters.
+Before the construction process, we spend time developing a construction plan for your community, including working with local government on permitting.
 Once a Fiberhood qualifies for service, there is additional design, engineering, and staking work to complete.
-You can help us at this stage by working with us to get your staking sheet approved as quickly as possible – we can’t place fiber on your property until this happens.
-Our goal is to do all construction in a neighborhood at once so the sooner everyone has their paperwork in order, the sooner construction can begin.

-Before we can place the fiber in the ground or bring in construction equipment such as boring or trenching machines, we’ll need to figure out where the existing underground wires, pipes, water lines, etc., are.
-We follow all the required procedures for having the locations marked where each utility line is supposed to be.
-The marking aids our construction crews to specify where they need to dig and what to avoid.
+Before we can bring in construction equipment such as boring or trenching machines to place conduit and fiber, we’ll need to figure out the location of the existing underground wires, pipes, water lines, etc. We follow all the required procedures for having the locations of each utility line marked.
 You will see yellow, orange, red or blue, markings on sidewalks, streets, or even on your lawn.
 These are called locating marks or “locates”.

 In some cases, approval must be obtained from private property owners or public property administrators in order to place fiber through or to a particular area.